 well knock those off, the low-hanging fruit off as quickly as you possibly

-The key to succeeding at assessments is preparing, adequate
+The key to succeeding at assessments is preparing, adequate preparation.
+So

 you want to divide and conquer, and we've seen organizations do this well